speedata/publisher/doc/manual/doc/description-en/configuration.md

 `autoopen` | if `true`, the publisher opens the PDF file.
 Default: `false`.
 The  same effect can be achieved if you run `sp --autoopen`.
 `data` | Name of the data file (XML).
 If not given, the system uses `data.xml`.
 `dummy` | If `true`, the system won’t read the data file, instead it uses the single element `<data />` as its input.
 `extra-dir` | A list of directories in the file system separated by `;` (Windows) or `:` (Mac, Linux).
 These directories contain the images, fonts, source files and other assets that are used during the publisher run.
+Example for windows: `extra-dir=c:\myfonts`.
 `filter` | Run the given file as an XPROC-Filter.
 `fontpath` | Set the path for system fonts.
 On Windows this is `%WINDIR%\Fonts`, on Mac OS X it defaults to `/Library/Fonts:/System/Library/Fonts`.
+Currently dysfunctional on Windows XP.
 `grid` | If `true`, the underlying grid is shown in the PDF file.
 For debugging purpose only.
 `imagecache` | Folder for cached images (`href="http://..."` only).
 Defaults to `$TMPDIR/sp/images`.
 `jobname` | Name of the output file.
 Default is `publisher`.